bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 **We collect your data for purposes including:**

 * Browing path is collected to understand the usage that is done with the app and improve our services to provide a better experience for our users
+* * Device Id is collected to permit to correlate browsing activities for analytics purpose
 * Other informations are collected for pure statistical purpose

 4 - How do we store your data / Our subprocessors?